peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 *   **Menu:** `Interps > Interpretation Files > Natal`
 *   **Action:**
     1. Select `Standard.int` and click **'Edit'**.
     2. In the 'Interpretations Editor', go to `File > Decompile...` and save the file.
-This creates `standard.def` in the `Documents/Solar Fire User Files/Interpretations` directory.
+This creates `Standard.def` in the `Documents/Solar Fire User Files/Interpretations` directory.
-    3. Copy this file to `data/foundational_assets/sf_delineations_library.txt`.
+    3. Copy this file to the `data/foundational_assets/` folder and rename it to `sf_delineations_library.txt`.
+Note: Filename extensions must be displayed for this rename.

 #### b.
 Automated Profile Assembly